Yermo/nativescript-mapbox/README.md

 The style can be set to one of the Mapbox style names or it can be the URL of your own hosted tile server.

+> NOTE: As of this writing, the NativeScript demo only works with a mapbox token.
+The demo-angular will work with either a self hosted tile server or a mapbox token.

 ## Installation
 This version of the plugin is still in development and not yet available via NPM.